gobugger/OSSM-ALT-Edition/README.md

 - Complete redesign around a custom 28V 140Watt USB-C PCB
 - Made for [OSSM Rust](https://github.com/orange-gem/ossm-rs)
 - Works with MGN15H rails for heavy duty versions
-- MGN12H version also available for rebuilds / lighter versions
+- MGN12H version available for rebuilds / lighter versions
 - The PCB / Motor mount is also compatible with the stock OSSM mechanics
 - Supports up to 15MM belts for the MGN15H version and up to 12mm for the MGN12H version.
 - Optimized for assembly in Europe (BOM with very common parts that can easily be sourced)
-- Compatible with Pitclamp Mini, but a different version optimized for this design is included.
+- Compatible with Pitclamp Mini, but a different version optimized for this design is included (as shown on the picures).
-- Actual usable travel is rail length - 150mm
+- Very efficient usable travel (rail length - 150mm)

 ## BOM: